Climate Change and Water: Water Supply, Water Quality, and Water Cycle

 Evaporation

 Evaporation is the cycle that changes fluid water to vaporous water (water fume).
-Water moves from the World's surface to the air by means of vanishing.
-It happens when energy (heat) powers the bonds that keep water particles intact to break.
+Water moves from the World's surface to the air by vanishing.
+It happens when energy (heat) causes the bonds that keep water particles intact to break.

 With climate change, hotter air can hold more dampness than cool air.
 Subsequently, the air will suck up additional water from seas, lakes, soil, and plants in a hotter world.
 The drier circumstances this air leaves behind could adversely influence drinking water supplies and farming.